 for FREE and REDUCED PRICE MEALS

-CLARKSVILLE SCHOOL DISTRICT announces its policy for providing free and reduced price meals for children served under the National School Lunch Program and School Breakfast Program.
-Each School Office & the Superintendent’s Office has a copy of the policy, which may be reviewed by any interested party.
+CLARKSVILLE SCHOOL DISTRICT announces its policy for providing free and reduced price meals for children served under the NATIONL SCHOOL LUNCH PROGRAM and SCHOOL BREAKFAST PROGRAM.
+Each school office and the District Registrar Office has a copy of the policy, which may be reviewed by any interested party.
 The price charged for a paid student breakfast is $1.25 for K-7th grade and $1.50 for 8th-12th grade; the price charged for a paid student lunch is $2.00 for K-1st, $2.50 for 2nd -7th and $2.75 for 8th-12th Grade students.

-The household size and income criteria identified below will be used to determine eligibility for free and reduced price benefits for SY 2020-2021.
+The household size and income criteria identified below will be used to determine eligibility for free and reduced price benefits for school year 2021-2022.
 Children from households whose income is at or below the levels shown are eligible for free or reduced price meals.

 |FREE MEALS – 130%||REDUCED PRICE MEALS – 185%|

 Household application forms are being distributed by the school with a letter informing households of the availability of free and reduced price meals for their children.
 Only one application should be submitted for each household.
 Applications are also available at the principal’s office in each school.
 To apply for free or reduced price meals, households must complete the application and return it to the school.
-Applications cannot be approved unless it contains complete information as described in the instructions provided with the application.
+Applications will be considered incomplete if all information is not provided as described in the instructions provided with the application.
 Applications may be submitted at any time during the school year as circumstances change.
 The information households provide on the application will be used for the purpose of determining eligibility and verification of data.